itssubh23/Power-Bi-project/README.md

 This repository contains Power BI dashboards developed using a social media dataset.

+## Project Description

+This repository contains five Power BI dashboards created using a social media engagement dataset.
+The project demonstrates data cleaning with Power Query, data modeling, DAX measures, and interactive visualizations to analyze tweet performance and user engagement.

 ## Dashboards

 1. Tweet Interaction Breakdown by Category